iconify/website/docs/design/penpot/index.md

     value: "${counters.sets}+"
 ```

-# Iconify for Figma
+# Iconify for Penpot

-With the Iconify plugin for Figma you can import over 60,000 vector icons to Figma.
+With the Iconify plugin for Penpot you can import over 60,000 vector icons to Penpot.

 It is completely free!